-Friends Herman, Karl, Keith, Derek and Barry are working class Manchester lads who aren't getting very far in their respective working lives.
-That fact is epitomized by Herman's failure to ...
-See full summary »
+Friends Herman, Karl, Keith, Derek, and Barry are working-class Manchester lads who aren't getting far in their respective working lives.
+That fact is epitomized by Herman's failure to get ...

-Friends Herman, Karl, Keith, Derek and Barry are working class Manchester lads who aren't getting very far in their respective working lives.
+Friends Herman, Karl, Keith, Derek, and Barry are working-class Manchester lads who aren't getting far in their respective working lives.
 That fact is epitomized by Herman's failure to get the promotion to junior account executive at the advertising company at which he works.
-Regardless, his Grandmother Gloria, with who he lives, has faith in him.
-What Herman really wants to do is race Mrs. Brown, a greyhound inherited from his now deceased grandfather.
+Regardless, his Grandmother Gloria, with whom he lives, has faith in him.
+What Herman really wants to do is race Mrs. Brown, a greyhound inherited from his now-deceased grandfather.
 Mrs. Brown is a natural racer and has the potential to win.
 His four mates have bought equal ownership of Mrs. Brown.
-Their problem is is that what little money they collectively have goes into the care and feeding of Mrs. Brown, which doesn't leave them enough money for such things as race entry fees, the ultimate race being one held in London.
-So, they try to raise money by their band Herman's Hermits playing at whatever gig they can get.
-In their quest to get themselves to London and Mrs. Brown into that race, they get into one ...Written by
+Their problem is that what little money they collectively have goes into the care and feeding of Mrs. Brown, which doesn't leave them enough money for race entry fees, the ultimate race being held in London.
+So they try to raise money by their band Herman's Hermits playing at whatever gig they can get.
+In their quest to get themselves to London and Mrs. Brown into the race, they get into one misadventure after another....Written by

 2 of 13 people found this review helpful.